options1k/options1k/content/blog/trades/20240513 - week in review.md

 permalink: "/trades-2024-05-06/"
 ---

-Had a hugely profitable week (by my standards).
+Had a hugely profitable week (by my low standards).

-Probably one of my best weeks ever so far.
+Probably one of my best weeks ever so far actually.

-The market jumped up big, and a lot of my longer term spreads that I had been holdin
+The market jumped up big, and a lot of my longer term spreads that I had been holding for awhile closed.

-Took a few new positions this week:
+Also, took a few new positions this week:

 ## Opened